Article · Field notes

 Garden

-The garden is organised around the existing trees and fireplace, creating distinct zones for lounging, kids’ play, and gathering — all connected by natural paths and a consistent palette of reclaimed wood, stone, and greenery.
+Organised around the existing trees and fireplace.
+Distinct zones for lounging, kids’ play, gathering, all connected by natural paths and a consistent palette of reclaimed wood, stone, and greenery.

 Tree seating areas